-ACT serves persons who have a severe and persistent mental illness (SPMI) listed in the diagnostic nomenclature (current diagnosis per DSM 5) that seriously impairs their functioning in the community.
+ACT serves persons who have a SPMI listed in the diagnostic nomenclature (current diagnosis per DSM 5) that seriously impairs their functioning in the community.

 The individual must have one of the following diagnoses:

 - Schizophrenia;

 - Other psychotic disorder;

 - Bipolar disorder; and/or

 - Major depressive disorder.